Welcome to today's edition of the Rush 24-7 podcast.

 So I was right about that.

-Liberal reporter, Rush Limbaugh, tribal leader, state-run media spends all weekend talking about Russian newt.
+Liberal reporter, Rush Limbaugh, tribal leader, state-run media, spends all weekend talking about Russian Newt.

-Uh I mean I can't I can't I can't escape it.
+I mean, I can't escape it.

-I didn't even I I wasn't bothering anybody.
+I wasn't bothering anybody.

-I didn't do anything over the week.
+I didn't do anything over the weekend.

 I was out of sight, out of mind.

-I mean, I've met a lot of people over the weekend, but I mean I wasn't involved in this stuff.
+I mean, I've met a lot of people over the weekend, but I mean, I wasn't involved in this stuff.

-Uh played golf with Trump on Saturday at Trump International here.
+Played golf with Trump on Saturday at Trump International here.

-Uh he and I played in the Trump International member guest, or member member, actually, because I'm a member of the place.
+He and I played in the Trump International member guest, or member member, actually.

 It was a member member.